subsquid/docs/docs/deploy-squid/organizations.md

 A playground organization is created for each account on its first login.
 There, you can deploy one squid for development or prototyping, free of charge.

 Playground squids cannot be used in production, as they are [collocated](/deploy-squid/scale/#dedicated) and run on [spot VMs](https://cloud.google.com/spot-vms).
-Expect a 3-5 minutes downtime once every few days.
+Expect 3-5 minutes of downtime once every few days.
+Other limitations include:
+ - 10 GB of database storage;
+ - 500k monthly requests to the [RPC proxy](/deploy-squid/rpc-proxy) service.

 Unlike other organizations, playgrounds cannot be shared or billed.

 ## Draft organizations

-Freshly created organizations are marked as drafts until [upgraded to Professional status](/dead).
+Freshly created organizations are marked as drafts until [upgraded to Professional status](../pricing/#upgrading-to-professional).
 It is not possible to deploy squids to draft organizations, but you can invite other users into them and set [environment variables](../env-variables).

+## Professional organizations

+Once an organization is [upgraded](../pricing/#upgrading-to-professional) you can deploy as many squids as you requre. [`scale:` section](/deploy-squid/scale) is now unlocked: use it to request any resources suitable for your use case.
+Your organization will be billed according to our [pricing schedule](/deploy-squid/pricing).

 ## Working with organizations